rapidez/docs/src/4.x/indexer.md

 ---

-The indexer adds the product and category information with [Laravel Scout](https://laravel.com/docs/12.x/scout) to an Elasticsearch index for InstantSearch.
+The indexer adds the product and category information with [Laravel Scout](https://laravel.com/docs/12.x/scout) to an Elasticsearch/OpenSearch index for InstantSearch.
 There are multiple ways to refresh the index:

 [[toc]]